KatieWoe/bbcourts/WEEKLY_STATUS.md

 Kathryn Woessner: Wrote access methods for creating, deleting, and getting a court.
 Will write more access methods described in SQL Testing doc.

 Jonathan Hu: Last week I completed the code which initializes our database along with creating a test script to ensure the tables were storing data properly.
 This week, I intend to add the database to our hosting site and run tests to ensure it is accessible remotely.

+Jaekyeong Lee: Last week I finalised my portion of the SQL design document (`favorite` table and related functions) for the project milestone.
+I will start creating the frontend pages for the landing page and court listing page.